Ee-Hsin/jordanstocks/README.md

 <b>Admin and Hooks</b>

-- Create an admin UI to create future blogs as well as Letters and send them into firebase.
-Will get admin by manually adding 'admin:true' to my user in database.
+- Create an admin UI (Will get admin by manually adding 'admin:true' to my user in database, can also set firebase rules to only allow writing to those collections from logged in users) to create:
+  a.
+Future blogs
+  b.
+Letters
+  c.
+Holdings list for every period

 - Custom user hook to check if user is signed in on partnership letter page and that will pick they can access the holdings PDF or not.
 - Create identical userDoc when user signs up and adds it to the database, method is here https://stackoverflow.com/questions/72437027/create-identical-user-in-firestore-based-on-firebase-authentication